ISS-Security/hw-credit_card_crypto/README.md

     - they all return a string (encrypted or decrypted)
   - Assumptions you may make:
     - All `document` characters are printable ASCII (ord 32-126)
-    - Caeser cipher: there is not need to 'wrap' values -- just add/subtract the key to encrypt/decrypt
+    - Caesar cipher: there is not need to 'wrap' values -- just add/subtract the key to encrypt/decrypt
     - Permutation cipher: assume you can replace with any characters values from 0-127 (ord)
   - Make sure the decrypt method recreates the original document it is given!